harisont/Bidibibasididati/README.md

 This repo contains a ton of exercises (with solutions likely to be correct) for both courses, some data mining notes written in markdown and a small personal project in SQL+python.

 ## On exercises
 Unfortunately, all the exercises are in Italian.
+Still, the _Basi di dati e sistemi informativi_ ones may be very useful for someone who needs to prepare that exam.
 They sorted by the database or schema they use.
+The scans of the assignment text are stored in [this](https://github.com/harisont/Bidibibasididati/blob/master/Basi%20di%20dati%20e%20sistemi%20informativi/Consegne%20esercizi.pdf) file.
+All exercises are solved except on the last page's ones, which is an exam.
 The DMBS I used is postgres.

 ## On notes